-Please provide data for the 2018 cohort if available.
-If 2018 cohort data are not available, provide data for the 2017 cohort.
+Please provide data for the 2021 cohort if available.
+If 2021 cohort data are not available, provide data for the 2020 cohort.

-2018 Cohort 2017 Cohort B12 Initial cohort, total of first-time, full-time degree/certificate-seeking students: B13 Of the initial cohort, how many did not persist and did not graduate for the following reasons: B14 Final cohort, after adjusting for allowable exclusions: B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time: B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions:
+2021 Cohort 2020 Cohort B12 Initial cohort, total of first-time, full-time degree/certificate-seeking students: B13 Of the initial cohort, how many did not persist and did not graduate for the following reasons: Death Permanently Disability Service in the armed forces, Foreign aid service of the federal government Official church missions Report total allowable exclusions B14 Final cohort, after adjusting for allowable exclusions: B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time: B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions: